You might have heard something about the Amish that made you wonder, “now where did that come from?”

 This one may have existed previous to “Breaking Amish“, but I think we have that program to thank for its spread.
 If you recall, one of the show’s characters, Rebecca, wore a full set of dentures.

 No doubt it shocked viewers to see a person so young with no teeth.
 The explanation was that Rebecca had had her rotten teeth pulled one-by-one by an “Amish dentist“.

 A little myth-making ensues and…a toothless mouth becomes part of the customary Amish wedding gift to a husband.

-If you go back far enough, you’ll find a blood connection (only true for Amish..?).
+If you go back far enough, you’ll find a blood connection at some point along the family tree (not only true for Amish…).
 So I can see the mental leap that leads to thinking that Amish are only “allowed” to marry siblings.

 Of course, Amish parents (like English) approve of some of their children’s dating partners more than others.
-They may nudge or even decidedly encourage a child in a certain direction.
-But forced or arranged marriages belong to another realm.
+They may nudge – or even decidedly encourage – a child in a certain direction.
+But forced or arranged marriages don’t happen in Amish culture.

 So I’m drawing a blank.
 I’ve met an Amish casket maker, but didn’t think to ask about his sizing policy.
 I’ve been to events where dead Amish people were present (viewing, funeral).
 The men inside the open caskets looked pretty intact to me.
 Just a lucky fit?

 This myth doesn’t seem to have even tiny roots in reality.
 But if you know of any, let us know in the comments.